-Our Audit Committee, Compensation Committee, ESG & Safety and Governance and Nominating Committee are each composed of independent directors.
+Our Audit Committee, Compensation Committee, ESG & Safety Committee and Governance and Nominating Committee are each composed of independent directors.
 The primary responsibilities of the committees are described below.
 From time to time, the Board delegates additional duties to the standing committees.
+The Board has dissolved the Dividend Committee.